Fanny (band): Post-split activities

-After the breakup, in 1975 the Millington sisters put together a new line-up of Fanny for a short tour, though no older Fanny material was played.
-This group ultimately morphed into a new all-women band called the L.A.
-All-Stars, which generated some interest from record labels, but with the stipulation that the band tour as Fanny and play only old Fanny songs, which June Millington opposed.
+After the breakup in 1975, the Millington sisters put together a new line-up of Fanny for a short tour, though no older Fanny material was played.
+This group ultimately morphed into a renamed all-women band called the L.A.
+All-Stars.
+Some interest was shown by record labels who stipulated that the band tour as Fanny and play only Fanny songs, which June opposed.
+This ended the chance of a Fanny reunion.

-June Millington subsequently released three solo albums in the 1980s and has had a career as a producer for artists including Holly Near, Cris Williamson and Bitch and Animal.
+June subsequently released three solo albums in the 1980s and has had a career as a producer for artists including Holly Near, Cris Williamson and Bitch and Animal.
 She operates the Institute for Musical Arts, a non-profit organization supporting girls and women in music.
-Jean Millington was married to Bowie's guitarist Earl Slick for a time and later became an herbalist.
+Jean was married to Bowie's guitarist Earl Slick for a time and later became an herbalist.
 The Millingtons continued to record together after Fanny as well, most recently on the 2011 album Play Like a Girl on June's label Fabulous Records.
 Nickey Barclay released a solo album titled Diamond in a Junkyard in 1976 then withdrew from the music industry.
 De Buhr later worked in marketing for several major record labels, and promoted the Go-Go's, who cited Fanny as an influence.
 She collaborated with Real Gone Music in a reissue program for the group's albums.

 Patti Quatro continued to work as a session musician for her sister Suzi and was involved in the reissue of material by the Quatro sisters' early band the Pleasure Seekers.
 Brie Brandt, later known as Brie Howard-Darling and currently as Brie Darling, had an active post-Fanny career, fronting the bands American Girls, which released one album in 1986, and Boxing Gandhis, which has released four albums since the mid-1990s.
 She has also acted in films such as 1982's Android and is the mother of Playboy Playmate Brandi Brandt.
 Quatro and Brandt both toured with Electric Light Orchestra and appeared on the album A New World Record in 1976.

 In 2002, Rhino Records released the limited edition 4-CD box set First Time in a Long Time, which collected Fanny's first four studio albums along with live recordings, outtakes, and promotional items.
 A reunion concert featuring the Millington sisters and de Buhr (Barclay declined to appear for health reasons) was held at Berklee College of Music on April 20, 2007, where the band members received the ROCKRGRL Women of Valor award for their achievements.
 The first four original Fanny albums are available on Real Gone records, with updated liner notes, pictures, and new mixes.